Raunaksir/RESUME-BUILDER-USING-PHP/README.md

-Just extract the zip file and paste it in htdocs file in xampp folder
+Just paste it in htdocs file in xampp folder and run xampp server and run it through localhost.